Random Number Conversion and LOCC Conversion via Restricted Storage: Conclusion

 \section{Conclusion}

 \Label{sec:Conclusion}

 We have considered random number conversion (RNC) via random number storage with restricted size.
 In particular, we derived the rate regions between the storage size and the conversion rate of RNC from the viewpoint of the first- and second-order asymptotics.
 In the first-order rate region, it was shown that there exists the trade-off when the rate of storage size is smaller than or equal to the entropy of the initial distribution as in Fig. \ref{1st} and semi-admissible rate pairs characterize the trade-off.
-When RNC achieves a semi-admissible first-order rate pair, the non-trivial second-order rate regions were obtained as in Figs. \ref{2nd}, \ref{fig-case2}, \ref{fig-case3}, \ref{2nd-reg2-uni1} and \ref{2nd-reg2-uni2}.
-Especially, to derive the second-order rate at a semi-admissible rate pairs, we introduced the generalized Rayleigh-normal distribution and investigate its basic properties.
-From the second-order asymptotics, we also obtained asymptotic expansion of maximum generation number with high approximation accuracy.
-Then, we applied the results for probability distributions to an LOCC conversion via entanglement storage problem of pure states in quantum information theory.
+When the conversion rate of RNC achieves a semi-admissible first-order rate pair, the non-trivial second-order rate regions were obtained as in Figs. \ref{2nd}, \ref{fig-case2}, \ref{fig-case3}, \ref{2nd-reg2-uni1} and \ref{2nd-reg2-uni2}.
+Especially, to derive the second-order rate region at the admissible first-order rate pair, we introduced the generalized Rayleigh-normal distribution and investigate its basic properties.
+From the second-order asymptotics, we also obtained asymptotic expansion of maximum conversion number with high approximation accuracy.
+Then, we applied the results for RNC via restricted storage to LOCC conversion via entanglement storage in quantum information theory.
 In the problem, we did not assume that an initial state and a target state are the same states, However, the LOCC conversion via storage can be regarded as compression process if the target state equals the initial state, and thus, our problem setting is a kind of generalization of LOCC compression for pure states.